Docetaxel (Generic Name)

 Docetaxel is used to treat cancer.
-This drug is given intravenously (IV).
+This drug is given in the vein (IV).

 Possible Side Effects (More Common)

 - Bone marrow depression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
-Bone marrow depression usually occurs seven days after the drug is given and may increase your risk of infection, fatigue, and bleeding.
+This may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding.

-- Diarrhea that may last for several days
+- Loose bowel movements (diarrhea) that may last for a few days

 - Soreness of the mouth and throat.
-You may have red areas, white patches, or sores that are painful.
+You may have red areas, white patches, or sores that hurt.

-- Effects on the nerves called peripheral neuropathy.
-You may feel numbness or tingling in your hands and feet.
-It may be difficult for you to button your clothes, open jars, or walk normally.
-The effect on the nerves may get worse with additional doses of the drug.
-These effects get better in some people after the drug is stopped but it may not get better in some people.
+- Effects on the nerves are called peripheral neuropathy.
+You may feel numbness, tingling, or pain in your hands and feet.
+It may be hard for you to button your clothes, open jars, or walk as usual.
+The effect on the nerves may get worse with more doses of the drug.
+These effects get better in some people after the drug is stopped but it does not get better in all people.

 Possible Side Effects (Less Common)

 - Changes in your liver function.
-Your liver function will be monitored as needed.
+Your doctor will check your liver function as needed.

 - Muscle and joint pain